 - Preheat oven to 350°F and grease a 12-cup bundt pan.

-- In a medium bowl, stir together the flour, salt, baking powder and baking soda.
+- In a medium bowl, stir together the 3 cups all purpose flour, 1 teaspoon salt, 1 teaspoon baking powder, and ½ teaspoon baking soda.
 Set aside.

-- In a small bowl or measuring cup, stir together milk, lemon juice, lemon zest and vanilla.
+- In a small bowl or measuring cup, stir together ¾ cup milk, 3 Tablespoons lemon zest*, 3 Tablespoons lemon juice, and 1 Tablespoon vanilla extract.

-- In a large bowl or the bowl of a stand mixer, cream together butter and sugar until it is light and fluffy.
+- In a large bowl or the bowl of a stand mixer, cream together 1 cup butter and 1¾ cups granulated sugar until they are light and fluffy.

-- Add the eggs, one at a time, mixing after each addition.
+- Add the 4 large eggs, one at a time, mixing after each addition.

 - Stir in half of the flour, then half the milk.
 Add the remaining flour mixture then milk mixture, stirring until just combined.